 She was conferred with the National Dance Association (NDA) with its highest award given for a distinguished record of accomplishment at the NDA's annual meeting in Cincinnati, Ohio, on Saturday, March 31, 2001.
 This award was not only a great honor for the personal affection and regard of her colleagues in the dance world, but also the first time the award has gone to a teacher with a community college career.
 She received the "Heritage Award" from the National Health Physical Education and Dance Association, during which she was given a scrap book filled with congratulatory letters from other dance enthusiasts and teachers.
 In 2008, Nelda received an award for "special recognition for her 50 years of dedicated work" for the San Antonio Folk Dance Festival.
 In 1994, she received the National Folk Organization's "Certificate of Merit" and in 2014 their "Preserving Our Heritage" award.

-Nelda is the Vice President of the International Folk Culture Center in San Antonio, Texas, where she directed the weekly International Dance Program and its outreach programs.
+Nelda was the Vice President of the International Folk Culture Center in San Antonio, Texas, where she directed the weekly International Dance Program and its outreach programs.

-Nelda writes, "A bad left knee keeps me from hopping around like I used to do.
+Nelda wrote, "A bad left knee keeps me from hopping around like I used to do.
 I'm a professional volunteer now!"
-She continues to organize folk dance workshops and seminars in Texas while her son Jimmy Drury and daughter Liz Drury continue the family teaching tradition.
-Nelda no longer teaches or travels.
+She continues to organize folk dance workshops and seminars in Texas while her son Jimmy Drury and daughter Liz Drury continued the family teaching tradition.

 This page © 2018 by Ron Houston.

 Please do not copy any part of this page without including this copyright notice.

 Please do not copy small portions out of context.

 Please do not copy large portions without permission from Ron Houston.